Armagh down as they lose in Tyrone & Monaghan win

 Donegal's relegation - already a virtual certainty after last weekend's hammering by Mayo - was mathematically confirmed as they suffered another chastening defeat against Connacht opposition as Roscommon won 0-21 to 0-9 at Dr Hyde Park.

-Galway will face Mayo in next Sunday's Division One Final after they defeated Kerry 1-13 to 0-14 at Salthill.
+Galway will face Mayo in next weekend's Division One Final after they defeated Kerry 1-13 to 0-14 at Salthill.

 More to follow.